a-bentofreire/pytracetoix/README.md

 Formatting parameters:
 - `result`: The result value format will be displayed.
-- `input`: The result value format will be displayed.
+- `input`: The input value format will be displayed.
 - `sep`: The separator text between each input and the result.
-- `new_line`: If True it will add a new line at the end of output.
+- `new_line`: If `True` it will add a new line at the end of output.

 ## Multithreading